voideditor/void-builder/README.md

 - The workflow that builds Void for Mac is called `stable-macos.sh`.
 We added some comments so you can understand what's going on.
 Almost all the code is straight from VSCodium.
 The Linux and Windows files are very similar.

 - If you want to build and compile Void yourself, you just need to fork this repo and run the GitHub Workflows.
-If you want to handle auto updates too, just search for "Void" and "voideditor" and replace them with your own repo.
+If you want to handle auto updates too, just search for caps-sensitive "Void" and "voideditor" and replace them with your own repo.

 ## Rebasing
 - We often need to rebase `void` and `void-builder` onto `vscode` and `vscodium` to keep our build pipeline working when deprecations happen, but this is pretty easy.
 All the changes we made in `void/` are commented with the caps-sensitive word "Void" (except our images, which need to be done manually), so rebasing just involves copying the `vscode/` repo and searching "Void" to re-make all our changes.
 The same exact thing holds for copying the `vscodium/` repo onto this repo and searching "Void" and "voideditor" to keep our changes.
 Just make sure the vscode and vscodium versions align.